 Boston College Libraries digitized and described the collection as part of a Recordings at Risk digitization grant project.
-Plans are in development to stream additional digital audio from selected reels, visit the latest blog posts from the Lamont collection.
+To hear more audio from selected reels, visit the latest blog posts from the Lamont collection.

 We would like to thank former Sullivan Artist-in-Residence Séamus Connolly, as well as accordionist Daithí Gormley, for generously sharing observations and insights about this material while visiting Boston College.
 We thank Dan Neely and Jimmy Keane for identifying “Ownie Davis.”
 If you have information to share, a correction to suggest, or would like to inquire about access to collections, we invite you to contact us.

 Bradshaw, Harry.
 “Coleman, Michael.”
 In Encyclopaedia of Music in Ireland, edited by Harry White and Barra Boydell, 214-215.
 Dublin: University College Dublin Press, 2013.

 Bradshaw, Harry.
 Liner notes.
 Michael Coleman, 1891-1945.
 Michael Coleman.
 Gael Linn CEFCD 161.
 CD.
 1992.

 Coleman Irish Music Centre.
 “The History of Michael Coleman.” colemanirishmusic.com https://www.colemanirishmusic.com/the-centre/the-history-of-michael-coleman/ (accessed June 6, 2019)

 Lowney, James F. “Ireland’s Hills Alive with Fiddler’s Music.”
 Asbury Park Press.
 March 12, 1978, p.
 F12.